Giyōfū architecture

 Giyōfū architecture (擬洋風建築, Giyōfū-kenchiku) was a style of Japanese architecture which outwardly resembled Western-style construction but relied on traditional Japanese techniques.
 It flourished during the early Meiji period, and disappeared as knowledge of Western techniques became more widespread.

 Giyōfū style buildings were built by Japanese carpenters using traditional construction techniques, but with a layout and external ornamentation based on observation of Western-style buildings in person or in photographs, or based on design books such as the Shinsen Hinagata Taisho Daisen, which offered molding designs which could be reproduced.
 Many of these buildings were symmetric and made use of porticoes or verandahs with columns, classical pediments, sash windows, and ornamental gables.

 Giyōfū style buildings often contained Dutch, British, French, and/or Italian architectural elements, combined with a Japanese-style roof.
 The Japanese roofs on Western-faced Japanese timber frames became signifiers of giyōfū architecture.
-The clearest evidence for this is in the karahafu and mukuri roofs sometimes attached to these Western-influenced structures.
+The clearest evidence for this is in the karahafu and mukuri roofs, as well as common use of shoji-style windows sometimes attached to these Western-influenced structures.